-On Feb 26th, SPCMSC Research Ecologist Ilsa Kuffner will speak as part of a Florida Adapts, an internal Florida Fish and Wildlife (FWC) training program on climate change effects on Florida marine ecosystems.
+On Feb 26th, USGS Research Ecologist Ilsa Kuffner will speak as part of a Florida Adapts, an internal Florida Fish and Wildlife (FWC) training program on climate change effects on Florida marine ecosystems.
 The training is a follow-on to the 2011 FWC Climate Change Certification of Completion.
 At least 44 people are expected to attend the training session.
 Ilsa's presentation, one of three 25-minute talks, is titled "Climate Change and Florida's Coral Reefs."
 The talks will be held in the Florida Wildlife Research Institute (FWRI) Building in St. Petersburg, FL from 12:30 pm–2:30 pm.posted: 2014-02-20

 Chris Reich takes over SPCMSC Marine Ops Management

 On February 12, Christopher Reich announced that he has officially taken over as the Facilities and Marine Operations Manager for the St. Petersburg Coastal and Marine Science Center (SPCMSC).
 One of Chris's first actions is to offer the motorboat safety course, Marine Operator's Certification Course (MOCC) for new staff who need to be certified and for others to be recertified.
 For local staff, Chris can be reached in Room A254, or from outside the building via email at firstname.lastname@example.org: 2014-02-20